MI-AFP/tutorials/tutorials/04_types-errors.md

 data T2 = T2 Double {-# UNPACK #-} !Int    -- => T2 Double Int#
 ```

-We mention this just because of differences in perfomance of types we are going to described now.
+We mention this just because of differences in performance of types we are going to describe now.
 You don't need to use strict or unboxed types within your work if you don't need to have time/space optimizations...

 ## Textual types